 Reading GIFT Nifty before market open involves comparing its current price to the previous day's Nifty 50 close and factoring in overnight global market movements.

-Here is the simple process I follow every morning, and it takes about 90 seconds:
+Here is the simple process — it takes about 90 seconds:

 1. Check the GIFT Nifty live price at 9:00 AM (right here on GIFTNifty.com).